Seeking better ways for human existence should be our common mission ... |

 The general dependency of the media on government information and advertising has resulted in extra-constitutional activities gaining a non-critical coverage in the mainstream media through self-censorship.
 This restricts the full range of information to which an electorate should be gaining access to participate in their public life.
 Extra-constitutional activities undermine the democratic imperative of the electorate having a more effective control over the events that impact their lives both in social and economic terms.
 There is a long way to go in arriving at a state of affairs where rational discussion and decision-making power over what are currently secret deals between politicians and interest groups is placed in the hands of genuine representatives of the people.
 Until this point is reached significant aspects of economic decision-making will remain outside the constitutional domain and sustain an unacceptable democratic deficit; maintaining a feudal system rather than transparent democracy where the representative assemblies represent the will of the people.

-correction to total membership of parties figure from 1.5% to 0.5% of the electorate, 20th October, 2014.
+Updated: correction of erroneous percentage of size of majority and spelling, 13th October, 2014; correction to total membership of parties figure from 1.5% to 0.5% of the electorate, 20th October, 2014.

 1 APE has requested SEEL strategic economic analysts to provide a "trace" on the stated links between the 2007 financial fiasco and political decisions referred to above.
 We might use this input to create an article in this series to provide addidional evidence for statements made.
+2 Constitutional Economics was acquired by APE in 2017 and is being incorporated into an APE provision on Economic policy.
+This will be publicised when launched.